Train Your Dog to Go Up and Down the Stairs

 Below are some valuable and proven tips to help train your dog to go up and down the stairs:

-- 1Remove any obstacles on the stairs.Before you train your dog, you should make sure your stairs are clear from any clutter to prevent your dog from tripping.
-This will prevent setbacks in your stair training.Advertisement
+- 1Before you train your dog, you should make sure your stairs are clear from any clutter to prevent your dog from tripping.
+This will prevent setbacks in your stair training.Remove any obstacles on the stairs.Advertisement

-- 2Introduce the steps properly.Let your puppy sniff the stairs and check them out on his or her own.
-Give treats as your dog checks out the stairs to make the experience positive.Advertisement
+- 2Let your puppy sniff the stairs and check them out on his or her own.
+Give treats as your dog checks out the stairs to make the experience positive.Introduce the steps properly.Advertisement

 - 3Never force your dog to go up and down the stairs.